-In our overall assessment, we exclude from liquid assets the part of SCB's interbank assets that effectively represent term deposits with affiliates.
+In our analytical assessment, we exclude from liquid assets the part of SCB's interbank assets that effectively represent term deposits with affiliates.
 These claims refinance the respective affiliate's assets, including, for instance, lease assets held by SCL.
 These assets are, therefore, not freely available at short notice and may need to be increased if funding needs at the affiliates increase.
-Even though the bank's liquid resources are sufficient to cover expected market funding outflows, we regard the overall level of liquidity as unsustainable in case unexpected and larger outflows occur within the bank's deposit franchise, in particular from online deposits where already stiff competition is increasing and online customers are more willing to move money for higher interest rates elsewhere.

-Exhibit 9

-SCB maintains sufficient liquidity buffers, which have decreased following TLTRO repayments

-As a percentage of tangible banking assets
+Exhibit 9 SCB liquidity buffers will likely grow following TLTRO repayments Liquid Resources as a percentage of tangible banking assets

-^{}Liquid banking assets ratio = Liquid assets/tangible banking assets.
+Liquid banking assets ratio = Liquid assets/tangible banking assets.
 Sources: Company reports and Moody's Investors Service